bnavigator/sofia_redux/docs/manuals/fifils/users/data_description.rst

 spectrum with the instrumental profile.
 The division of the former by the latter does not necessarily yield the correct results, and the output spectrum may retain telluric artifacts after telluric correction.
-For this reason, the parameter ``narrow`` may be set to True within the Redux GUI or the parameter config file.
-This enables the "Narrow Line Mode" for telluric correction whereby a single transmission value is used for the complete wavelength range of the input data, determined from the redshift-corrected wavelength of the observed spectral line.
+For this reason, if the *Narrow Line Mode (NLM)* option in the Redux GUI is ticked, or the parameter ``narrow`` in the config file is set to True, then Narrow Line Mode will be used for telluric correction.
+Here, a single transmission value is used for the complete wavelength range of the input data, determined from the redshift-corrected wavelength of the observed spectral line.